Principles of the 12-Step Program

 This step signifies that someone is truly ready to live without substance use.
 Carrying the message forward means working with others to create change, helping both yourself and others.

 A supportive community with regular meetings is essential to your success in a 12-step program.
-At Extra Mile Recovery, our recovery specialists facilitate discussions in our own 12-step support group during rehab, and connect you with outside groups as you leave our care.
+At Extra Mile Recovery, our recovery specialists facilitate discussions in our 12-step support group during rehab and connect you with outside groups as you leave our care.
 We’ll help you find ways to gain perspective, set manageable goals — and achieve them.

 Joining Extra Mile Recovery means joining a supportive space and forming strong bonds you’ll be able to rely on for the rest of your life.
-Contact us to learn how we tailor our programming to suit your specific needs and help you move forward.
+Contact us today to learn how we tailor our programming to suit your needs and help you move forward.